-A similar exercise is performed fixing the liquid water content at 0.1 g m-3, and varying the sensor location.
-Table I shows the line-of-sight distance between the sensor and the cloud edge along the sensor boresight, along with the vertical displacement from the liquid peak at the cloud pierce point.
+A similar exercise is performed fixing the LWC at $0.1 \text{ g} \cdot \text{m}^{-3}$ , and varying the sensor location.
+Table I provides the line-ofsight distance between the sensor and the cloud edge along the sensor boresight, along with the vertical displacement from the liquid peak at the cloud pierce point.
 For the distances given, the line-of-sight distance deviates from the arc distance by less than 10 m at the farthest point.
 Additionally, diameter of the projected beam at the half-power level is given to show that the increase in vertical displacement with distance is a fraction of the beam diameter.
-The boresight of the antenna is shifted less than one sixth of the half-power beamwidth at the farthest distance, but there is increased smoothing of the brightness temperature contribution from the liquid layer with distance.
+The boresight of the antenna is shifted less than one-sixth of the half-power beamwidth at the farthest distance, but there is increased smoothing of the brightness temperature contribution from the liquid layer with distance.

-As with the liquid water dependence, the sensor response to changing distance is monotonic in window regions and saturated at the molecular resonances, as shown center panel of Fig. 3 (solid lines), with the saturation temperatures matching those from the simulations of varying liquid.
-Above the 60-GHz O2 lines, the spectral flattening with decreasing distance is similar to the spectral flattening with increasing water content; however, at the lower frequencies (below 50 GHz) the spectral flattening is not quite as strong as the liquid water response.
-When the liquid water is increased to 0.4 g m-3 (dashed lines), there is additional flattening of the spectra, and the middle and upper window regions become saturated.
+As with the liquid water dependence, the sensor response to changing distance is monotonic in window regions and saturated at the molecular resonances, as shown in the center panel of Fig. 4 (solid lines), with the saturation temperatures matching those from the simulations of varying liquid.
+Above the 60-GHz O2 lines, the spectral flattening with decreasing distance is similar to the spectral flattening with increasing water content; however, at lower frequencies (below 50 GHz), the spectral flattening is not quite as strong as the liquid water response.
+When the liquid water is increased to $0.4 \text{ g} \cdot \text{m}^{-3}$ (dashed lines), there is additional flattening of the spectra, and the middle and upper window regions become saturated.